promregator/promregator/docs/outbound-authentication.md

 The OAuth2XSUAA Authentication scheme allows to set the following additional configuration options:

 * `url` (mandatory for basic authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
-* `cert_url` (mandatory for certificate based authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
+* `cert_url` (mandatory for certificate-based authentication): specifies the URL of the OAuth2 server, which shall be used to retrieve the token.
 * `client_id` (mandatory): specifies the client identifier which shall be used when authenticating at the OAuth2 server.
 * `client_secret` (mandatory for basic authentication): specifies the client secret which shall be used when authenticating at the OAuth2 server.
-* `client_certificates` (mandatory for certificate based authentication): specifies the certificate (chain) which shall be used when authenticating at the OAuth2 server.
+* `client_certificates` (mandatory for certificate-based authentication): specifies the certificate (chain) which shall be used when authenticating at the OAuth2 server.
-* `client_key` (mandatory for certificate based authentication): specifies the key which corresponds to the certifate which shall be used when authentication at the OAuth2 server.
+* `client_key` (mandatory for certificate-based authentication): specifies the key which corresponds to the certificate which shall be used when authentication at the OAuth2 server.
-* `scope` (optional): specifies the scopes which shall be requested from the OAuth2 server during the call.
+* `scopes` (optional): specifies the scopes which shall be requested from the OAuth2 server during the call.
 If not specified, an empty string is assumed, which will suppress a dedicated request of scopes.
 Usually, OAuth2 servers then provide a JWT, which contains all scopes allowed for the set of credentials provided.

 Note that specifying the secret plain-text in the configuration file is highly discouraged due to security reasons.
 For an alternative solution, please refer to [this page](./passwords-in-config.md).